 It’s important because we live in a busy, noisy, hectic world where people are crying out ‘help no-one is listening to me.’
 It’s important because people often struggle to find someone who will give them the time and space to really listen to them.
 It’s important because statistics show that talking therapies are beneficial to people’s health and well-being and can often prevent people from reaching crises but can also help in times of crisis.
 It’s important because when people are listened to they feel respected, valued, loved, significant, empowered, helped and affirmed.

 Where is One2One Listening?

 At the moment listening spaces are offered in a quiet room in Central Methodist Church in Lune Street.
 Listeners are available on Mondays from 11am-12noon and on Thursdays from 10.15am-1.15pm.
 People can book using the online booking system, by phone or by dropping in on the days when One2One Listening is open.
 There is a banner outside the church and there are signs showing people how to access the listening.
-There will be someone with a One2One badge inside the church, in the Olive Grove Coffee Shop, waiting to welcome people.
-One2One Listening spaces may be offered in other venues in the future
+As people enter the building, there will be someone with a One2One badge in the Olive Grove Coffee Shop waiting to welcome them.
+One2One Listening spaces may be offered in other venues in the future.

 Do I have to be a Christian or go to church to access One2One Listening?

-No. One2One Listening spaces are offered in a room in a church but they are available to everyone and anyone.
+No. One2One Listening spaces are available to everyone and anyone.
 There is no Christian content in the listening model used and faith or spiritual matters will not be part of the listening encounter unless they are raised by the speaker.